 The size of the building is really impressive when you realize it was built so many centuries ago by people who didn’t have access to the technology we have today.

-To get inside you need to buy the ticket, and includes the Roman Forum and the Palatine Hill, that we will be visiting next.
+To get inside you need to buy the ticket, and includes the Roman Forum and the Palatine Hill, which we will be visiting next.
 The ticket costs €16, it can be bought at the entrance of Colosseum or any of the Roman ruins mentioned above.

 I regret not taking any guide to visit the ruins, as you feel kind of lost there, you will find yourself in the middle of a bunch of ruins and won’t be able to understand what is what there.

 Even inside the Colosseum, you know what was the purpose of the building, but with a guide, you will hear the stories and will be able to understand what was the usage of which are inside the Colosseum.

 This price is for the normal ticket, not skip the line ticket.
 I highly recommend you to buy the ticket online which includes the skip the line to Colosseum, and the other ruins around the Colosseum, otherwise, you will have to get in a line just to buy your ticket, then in another line to actually get inside, it can take up to an hour to get inside if you don’t buy your ticket in advance.

 With the guide you will also be able to locate yourself in the Palatine Hill and Roman Forum, it will make things way more interesting since many buildings are not in their best conditions, and you will need help understanding the ruins.

 The Roman Forum is a rectangular square surrounded by ruins of important government buildings.
 This used to be the center of the daily Roman life, it’s where the market used to stand.
 Besides, that’s the area where public speeches, criminal trials, and gladiator matches used to take place.

 Next to the Roman Forum is located the Palatine Hill, one of the seven hills in Rome, and considered one of the oldest parts of Rome.